Br0Fi/goscalc/scripts/Scripts.md

 #### goscalc_confgen.py

-This is used to generate the configuration files for wavegen and goscalc for a give element or edge.
+This is used to generate the configuration files for wavegen and goscalc for a given element or edge.

 Dependencies:
 numpy